houlton888/robotics_midterm/README.md

 Library Structure:
 main code on pico uses following libraries:
 1) othmro_led_lib:
-   This library defines which pins should be turned on for the LED display to display what numbers/symbols, and makes functions for the user to drive the display easily
+   -This library defines which pins should be turned on for the LED display to display what numbers/symbols, and makes functions for the user to drive the display easily
 3) Codes.airtable
-   has personal authentification token for airtable api stored
+   -has personal authentification token for airtable api stored
 5) Accel_lib_sarvey
-   library that makes a class called accel, which makes reading acceleration vslues from an accelerometer into one easy function
+   -library that makes a class called accel, which makes reading acceleration vslues from an accelerometer into one easy function
 7) mqtt
-   library sets up mqtt
+   -library sets up mqtt
 9) secrets
-   contatins wifi passwords and connection functions
+   -contatins wifi passwords and connection functions